WrestleMania XIX: Storylines

-A smaller feud, also from the Raw brand was between Chris Jericho and Shawn Michaels.
+Yet another feud from the Raw brand was between Chris Jericho and Shawn Michaels.
 After Michaels lost the World Heavyweight Championship to Triple H at Armageddon, he appeared in an in-ring segment with Jericho, during which Jericho stated that Michaels was washed up.
 After mocking Michaels and threatening to attack him, Jericho turned around into a superkick.
 When Michaels was a guest on Jericho's in-ring show The Highlight Reel the following month, Jericho claimed he had idolized Michaels from a young age and that he had been Jericho's inspiration to become a wrestler, even going so far as to emulate Michaels in his early professional years.
+Jericho then stated that he doesn't need to look up to Shawn Michaels anymore, and that he has far surpassed Michaels in terms of success.
 At the Royal Rumble, Michaels and Jericho entered the Royal Rumble match at #1 and #2, respectively.
 Jericho eliminated Michaels from the Royal Rumble match, after a sneak attack from behind.
 Michaels returned later in the match and attacked Jericho out of revenge, helping to lead to his elimination.
 The two agreed to meet at WrestleMania XIX in a match.

 Event

 Sunday Night Heat

 Before the event aired live on pay-per-view, Kane and Rob Van Dam faced Chief Morley and Lance Storm (with The Dudley Boyz, (Bubba Ray Dudley and D-Von Dudley)) for the World Tag Team Championship on Sunday Night Heat.
 At the end, while the referee was distracted, the Dudleyz performed the 3D (Dudley Death Drop) on Storm.
-After which, Bubba dropped an elbow on RVD, allowing Storm to pin RVD, thus Storm and Morley retained the titles.
+After which, Bubba dropped an elbow on Van Dam, allowing Storm to pin Van Dam, thus Storm and Morley retained the titles.